-Use Ambari Hive View with Hadoop in HDInsight
+Use Apache Ambari Hive View with Apache Hadoop in HDInsight

 From the list of views, select Hive View.

-You should see a page similar to the following image:
+The Hive view page is similar to the following image:

 From the Query tab, paste the following HiveQL statements into the worksheet:

 DROP TABLE log4jLogs; CREATE EXTERNAL TABLE log4jLogs( t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ' STORED AS TEXTFILE LOCATION '/example/data/'; SELECT t4 AS loglevel, COUNT(*) AS count FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;

 These statements do the following actions: